 Do not overlook the importance of leveraging the expertise of a diverse, multi-disciplinary advisory team.
 In addition to (of course) wealth management, this team should tap into: personal psychology, family dynamics, legal issues, accounting, finance, insurance, asset protection, business succession, and philanthropy.

-If you don’t have a wealth manager or a financial advisor — or if you have one, but aren’t convinced they’re the financial advisor for you — don’t let that hold you back.
+If you don’t have a top wealth manager or a financial advisor — or if you have one, but aren’t convinced they’re the financial advisor for you — don’t let that hold you back.
 It’s not personal, but it is your family’s wealth and legacy on the line.

-Finding a new advisor might sound complicated or even be overwhelming, but it doesn’t have to be.
+Finding a top financial advisor might sound complicated or even be overwhelming, but it doesn’t have to be.
 Check out financial advisors in Tampa, Florida, or those local to your area.
 And remember: If you’re an ultra-high net worth investor, make sure you can place your trust in your current advisor team.
 If not, it may be time for some revisions.